 Digital Operational Resilience Act (DORA)

 Financial institutions in the EU must implement strong authentication, which in practice means MFA, to comply with DORA.
-The regulation applies to a wide spectrum of financial entities including financial market infrastructure such as trading venues, insurance companies, investment firms, and payment service providers.
+The regulation applies to a wide spectrum of financial entities, including financial market infrastructure such as trading venues, insurance companies, investment firms, and payment service providers.
 As per DORA, incorporating MFA certainly aligns with the regulation’s aim to improve cybersecurity.

-Industries That Have MFA Mandate
+Industries That Have an MFA Mandate

-Now that you know all the regulations that will require compliance with MFA in Europe, certain industries need it more than others.
+Now that you know all the regulations that will require compliance with MFA regulations in Europe, certain industries need it more than others.
 Let’s give it a look:

 Banking and Finance